Ready to get started with social media marketing for your dental office? Great!

 There isn’t really any magic formula for how often and when you post your content, but we will tell you that consistency is the key.
 Posting weekly is good.
 Posting daily is even better.
 Your frequency will depend on how much time you have, how interesting your content is, how long it takes to create, and how engaged your audience is.

-Whatever sort of schedule and frequency you decide on, having a social media content calendar is a great idea to help keep you on track and to have your topics planned out in advance.
+Whatever sort of schedule and frequency you decide on, having a social media content calendar is a great idea to help keep you on track and to have your dental social media posts planned out in advance.

 Want to learn more about social media marketing for your dental practice?